turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/2_custom_apis.md

 Again, there are multiple ways to trigger a custom API message.

-- Use a bound action in a power automate flow
+- Use a bound or unbound action in a power automate flow depending on the binding type of the api
 - Trigger from a plugin

 ```cs